T-Mobile US: cellular IoT device certification and DICE

 Section titled “Common pitfalls”1.
 Assuming PTCRB is enough

 Section titled “1.
 Assuming PTCRB is enough”This is the structural pitfall common to all three US tier-1 carriers.
-A PTCRB-certified product without a T-Mobile LTS will activate temporarily on partner SIMs but is blocked at commercial attach once the IMEI hits the T-Mobile EIR filter.
-Discovery often happens at launch, when the first T-Mobile SIMs distributed refuse attach.
+A PTCRB-certified product without T-Mobile certification does not enter the certified devices list and cannot be launched cleanly on the network.
+Discovery often happens late, when the commercial calendar is already committed.

 2. Forgetting the n71 600 MHz declaration

 Section titled “2.
 Forgetting the n71 600 MHz declaration”n71 is T-Mobile-heavy.
 A module that does not declare n71, or supports it at reduced power, loses a major coverage advantage in rural and deep-indoor scenarios.
-A compact IoT antenna (for instance a chip antenna originally designed for 2.4 GHz Wi-Fi) typically has mediocre gain below 700 MHz, which amplifies the problem. n71 belongs in the antenna specification, not in a last-minute fix.
+A compact IoT antenna (for instance a chip antenna originally designed for 2.4 GHz Wi-Fi) typically has mediocre gain below 700 MHz, which amplifies the problem against the TRP/TIS criteria. n71 belongs in the antenna specification, not in a last-minute fix.

 5. Relying on a Sprint-legacy module

 Section titled “5.
-Relying on a Sprint-legacy module”A module historically Sprint Approved is not automatically T-Mobile Approved post-merger.
-Dossier migration is not guaranteed without retest.
+Relying on a Sprint-legacy module”A module historically Sprint Approved is not automatically T-Mobile certified post-merger.
 A new IoT project must select a module from the current T-Mobile list, not from a Sprint history.

 6. Underestimating n41 2.5 GHz